ABohynDOE/python-project/files/pyproject.md

 python = "^3.7"
 ```

+## `[tool.poetry.dev-dependencies]`

-The third section, `[tool.poetry.dev-dependencies]`, only contains information about packages that are used in the development phase of the project.
+This section only contains information about packages that are used in the development phase of the project.
 These packages will not be included in the published version of the project.
 By default, poetry includes `pytest`.